 What is the “Fair Wear Foundation”?

 The Fair Wear Foundation (FWF) is a non-profit organization that collaborates with brands, factories, trade unions, NGOs, and sometimes governments to improve working conditions in textile supply chains worldwide.
-The FWF focuses on the cutting and sewing processes in making textile goods, as they believe this is where there is the greatest scope for positive change.
-At present, the FWF concentrates its efforts on 11 apparel producing countries through Asia, Europe, and Africa (Bangladesh, Bulgaria, China, India, Indonesia, Macedonia, Myanmar, Romania, Tunisia, Turkey, Vietnam).
-Dedicated to transparency and improving working conditions in our supply chain, LaMunt has been a member of the FWF and held its highest rank of Leader Status since day one.
+The FWF focuses on the cutting and sewing processes in making textile goods, as they believe this is where the greatest scope for positive change is.
+At present, the FWF concentrates its efforts on 11 apparel producing countries through Asia, Europe, and Africa (Bangladesh, Bulgaria, China, India, Indonesia, Macedonia, Myanmar, Romania, Tunisia, Turkey, and Vietnam).
+Dedicated to transparency and improving working conditions in our supply chain, LaMunt has been a member of the FWF since day one.

 Our code of conduct key points: